MrDrotik/humanize-calculator/README.md

 <br/><br/>
 ### Convert arithmetic expression into word.
     >>> humanize(arithmetic_expression[, is_solve_regex=False])
 **arithmetic_expression** - your expression, can including only digits and arithmetic operands.
-May be contain one symbol "=".
+Must contain one symbol "=".
 You must to place digits and operands on both sides of symbol "=".
 If flag is_solve_regex declared as true, characters are needed only on the left side.

 **is_solve_regex** - If this flag is declared as true, the expression will be solved.
 <br/><br/>